pingcap/docs-cn/tidb-cloud/tidb-cloud-quickstart.md

 3. Under **Step 2: Connect with a SQL client** in the dialog box, click the tab of your preferred connection method, and then connect to your cluster with the connection string.

-    > **Tip:**
+    > **Note:**
     >
+    > - For [Developer Tier clusters](/tidb-cloud/select-cluster-tier.md#developer-tier), when you connect to your cluster, you must include the prefix for your cluster in the user name and wrap the name with quotation marks.
+For more information, see [User name prefix](/tidb-cloud/select-cluster-tier.md#user-name-prefix).
-    > TiDB Cloud is MySQL-compatible, so you can connect to your cluster using any MySQL client tools.
+    > - TiDB Cloud is MySQL-compatible, so you can connect to your cluster using any MySQL client tools.
 We recommend using [mysql — The MySQL Command-Line Client](https://dev.mysql.com/doc/refman/8.0/en/mysql.html) or [mysql — The MySQL Command-Line Client from MariaDB](https://mariadb.com/kb/en/mysql-command-line-client/).

 4. After logging into your TiDB cluster, you can use the following SQL statement to validate the connection: